What is Assessment?

 National Standards Assessment—Using nationally accepted standards to assess.

-Cost-Effective Assessment—Assessing the cost of a program/initiative related to the amount of student learning or successfulness of the outcomes.
+Cost-Effective Assessment—Assessing the cost of a program/initiative related to the amount of student learning or successful achievement of the outcomes.

 Ensure that every department within the Division of Student Development has articulated learning outcomes for their programs and initiatives.